 Join us April 29 at 3 p.m.
 EDT as Anna Denecke, ASCE's director of infrastructure initiatives, leads a panel discussion about the report card's findings and recommendations.
 Learn:

 Student and Younger Member Programs

-The post Students, pay attention appeared first on Civil Engineering Source.
+The post How I aced the P.E. exam appeared first on Civil Engineering Source.

-The post Trimble gifts technology labs for student use appeared first on Civil Engineering Source.
+The post ASCE realigns student conferences, enhances student experience appeared first on Civil Engineering Source.

-The post Oregon State University instructor brings statics to life appeared first on Civil Engineering Source.
+The post Engagement and commitment are hallmarks of transportation engineering course at Oregon State University appeared first on Civil Engineering Source.

 View More Student News